ibexa/documentation-developer/docs/tutorials/generic_field_type/3_register_point2d_as_a_service.md

 }
 ```

-Finally add a field that will allow you to add values to the Field Type in the content edition form `src/Form/Type/Point2DType.php`:
+Finally add a field that will enable you to add values to the Field Type in the content edition form `src/Form/Type/Point2DType.php`:

 ```php
 <?php